marinapapa/DaNCES_framework/README.md

 Information about the model are given below, and details about the framework are presented in:

 _Papadopoulou M., Hildenbrandt H., Hemelrijk C.K.
-(Submitted) DaNCES: a framework for data-inspired agent-based models of collective escape._
+(2024) DaNCES: a framework for data-inspired agent-based models of collective escape.
+Accepted._

 ## Prerequisites